pawatsethaput/OpenBank/REST-API-V1.1.md

 * IBAN
 * Views of the account that are available.

+More details about the data moderation by the view [here](#views).

-Authentication via OAuth is required if the view is not public.
+OAuth authentication is required if the "is_public" field in view (VIEW_ID) is not set to "true".

-The "views_available" field will contains only the public views if the user is not Authenticated though OAuth.

 JSON:

     {
         "account": {
-            "number": "01203123",
-            "owners": [
+            "number": "account number (moderated by the view)", "owners": [
                 {
                     "user_id": "123213",
                     "user_provider": "bank name",
-                    "name": "Name of person/Company/..."
+                    "display_name": "Name of person/Company/..."
                 }
             ],
-            "type": "banking account type e.g. savings",
+            "type": "e.g. current, savings",
             "balance": {
-                "currency": "currency in ISO_4217 one of EUR/GBP,USD/...", "amount": "+ (depending on the view, this might show the balance or only +/-)" },
+                "currency": "currency in ISO_4217 one of EUR/GBP,USD/...", "amount": "number or +/-"
+            },
             "IBAN": "123080FZAFA9124AZE",
             "views_available": [
                 {
                     "view": {
-                        "name": "view 1 e.g. public",
+                        "id": "A unique identifier used for VIEW_ID", "short_name": "Public / Team / Auditors...",
-                        "description": "this is the public view of the account" }
+                        "description": "e.g. this is the public view of the TESOBE account", "is_public": "boolean. true if the public can see this view."
+                    }
                 }
             ]